Studentenverbindung: Revolution of 1848 and subsequent diversification

+Members of a German-speaking student corps with Mensur swords (Schläger), Czernowitz (Bukovina), c.
+1890.

-Tensions started to build, with short-lived, illegal fraternities forming, being dissolved, and reforming at all universities, peaking in the German revolution of 1848 in which many members of Studentenverbindungen took part.
-Although the unification of Germany failed violently, the Studentenverbindungen emancipated themselves.
-Many of the members of the first Frankfurt parliament were in fact Corps students or Burschenschaft members.
+Tensions started to build around this time, with short-lived, illegal fraternities forming, being dissolved, and reforming at all universities; this process peaked in the German revolution of 1848, in which many members of Studentenverbindungen participated.
+Although the unification of Germany failed violently, the Studentenverbindungen liberated themselves.
+Many of the members of the first Frankfurt parliament were Corps students or Burschenschaft members.

-Thus, the general concept flourished quickly, and soon, the Studentenverbindungen were no longer seen as clubs of young rowdies and revolutionaries, but as a valuable school for the future.
-This allowed Alte Herren to identify with the active members of their fraternities, and the idea of a lifelong commitment arose (Lebensbundprinzip).
-Soon, the first Stiftungsfeste, annual festivities in celebration of the fraternity's founding, were celebrated, further cementing their standing.
-As increased liberty allowed it, a more regulated form of duel was conceived: The modern Mensur, which strived to reduce lethality rates while still being able to fence.
-The former objective, though, was greatly impaired by treatment possibilities, with infected wounds posing a substantial risk.
+As a result, the general concept of Studentenverbindungen flourished; soon, the Studentenverbindungen were no longer viewed as clubs of young rowdies and revolutionaries, but as a valuable training ground for the future.
+This allowed alumni to identify with active members of their fraternities, and the idea of a lifelong commitment arose (Lebensbundprinzip).
+Soon, the first Stiftungsfeste—annual festivities in celebration of a fraternity's founding—were held, further solidifying the reputation of the fraternities.
+As increased liberty permitted, a more regulated form of duel was conceived: the modern Mensur, which strove to reduce lethality rates while still allowing fencing.
+The former objective was greatly impaired by potential treatments, however, with infected wounds posing a substantial risk.

 During this time, the first Christian fraternities were established by religious students.
-Although some of them still took up weapons, many refused to do so from an ethical and religious standpoint.
-They often carried generic names, unifying themselves under an umbrella organization such as the oecumenical Wingolf (with Wingolf Bonn being the first in 1841).
+Although some of these students still took up weapons, many refused to do so on ethical and religious grounds.
+These fraternities often carried generic names, unifying themselves under an umbrella organization such as the oecumenical Wingolf.
+(Wingolf Bonn was the first in 1841.)

-When the Catholic religion was beginning to be repressed during the Kulturkampf, a large number of fraternities of Catholic belief were formed as a reaction.
-The first organization of decidedly Catholic origin was the Schweizerische Studentenverein ("Swiss students' union") in 1841.
-These catholic fraternities understood themselves as an important network to counteract the Kulturkampf.
+When the Catholic religion began to be repressed during the political conflict known as the Kulturkampf, many fraternities of Catholic belief were formed in response.
+The first organization of definitely Catholic origin was the Schweizerische Studentenverein ("Swiss students' union") in 1841.
+These Catholic fraternities viewed themselves as an important network to counteract the Kulturkampf.